 The additional funding was used in the following ways:

-- To provide short-term intervention programmes for underachieving pupils and those with SEN.
+- To provide short-term intervention programmes for underachieving pupils and those with SEND.

 - To provide small group teaching to extend pupils abilities.